 UK #HipHop Music

-UK #HipHop Music almost 6 years ago
+UK #HipHop Music over 6 years ago

 can in app purchases be PER DEVICE as opposed to per user.
 So for exmaple user buys remove ads IAP on his device. then he lost his phone and installs app to new phone, he would then have to buy "remove ads" IAP again as its per device (even though he has bought this IAP in the past)